 Many, and perhaps most, anti-abortion activists ultimately embrace the idea that from the moment of conception (or fertilization) the fetus is morally and metaphysically a “person” who deserves full citizenship rights that should be constitutionally protected just like abortion rights today.
 In other words, while the anti-abortion movement’s immediate goal is reversal of Roe v.
 Wade and a state-controlled landscape of abortion laws, it generally favors a national law (or constitutional amendment) entrenching fetal rights.
 A Human Life Amendment to the Constitution has been endorsed in national Republican platforms dating back to 1980.

 A state-based “personhood movement” has aimed to enshrine fetal rights in state constitutions, leading to unsuccessful ballot initiatives in Colorado, Mississippi, and North Dakota, and a successful (if vaguer) initiative in Alabama.
 The “personhood movement” tends to take particularly extreme positions on fetal and embryonic life, often opposing IV-fertilization practices that lead to the destruction of unused embryos, along with birth control methods (e.g., IUDs and morning-after pills) it regards as abortifacient rather than contraceptive.
+Significantly, the “sanctuary city for the unborn” movement in Texas that led to the abortion ban now roiling the courts and the political system often sought local ordinances banning the sale of morning-after polls and all abortions.

 What are pain-capable abortion bans?